radius-project/docs/docs/content/concepts/api-concept/index.md

 #### Resource manager: AWS

-This example shows an AWS Kinesis Stream named `my-stream` in the `0123456789` account, running in the `us-west-2` region.
+This example shows an AWS Kinesis Stream named `my-stream` in the `0123456789` account, running in the `us-west-2` region:

 | Key                | Example                                                                               |
 | ------------------ | ------------------------------------------------------------------------------------- |